-- Quality assurance policy and procedures covering:
+- Policies and procedures covering:

+- o Maladministration and malpractice

+- o Learner enquiries, complaints and appeals

+- Equality and diversity policy

-- o Internal verification and standardisation
+- o Internal quality assurance and standardisation

 - Reasonable adjustments and special considerations

-- Learner enquiries, complaints and appeals

-- Maladministration and malpractice

 - Distribution of certificates for learners

 - Recognition of prior learning

 - Quality assurance course review

-- Invigilation (if delivering controlled assessments)
+- Invigilation of controlled assessments (where applicable)

 - Student support

 - Evidence that quality assurance policies and procedures are reviewed regularly

 - Evidence that quality assurance policies and procedures are being followed

 - Business policies and procedures covering:

 - Health and Safety

+- Safeguarding

-- Data Protection
+- o Data Protection

-- Equality and Diversity

 - Fire Evacuation

-- Safeguarding

 - Risk assessments of specific risks your Organisation faces, e.g. violence at work, service users with challenging behaviours, visitors etc.

 - Policy on Checking for Criminal Records

-- Employers Liability Certificate

-- Public Liability Certificate (minimum cover £1 million)

-- Conflict of Interest Policy and Procedure
+- o Conflict of Interest Policy and Procedure

 - Evidence that business policies and procedures are reviewed regularly

 - Evidence that business policies and procedures are being followed.

 - Staffing and resources

 - Staffing structure

 - Amended contacts list (if applicable)

 - CVs of any new staff involved in the delivery, assessment or internal quality assurance of Open Awards provision

 - o Evidence of staff training and development activities (internal and external)

 - Evidence that the learning environment is appropriate for the units being assessed

 - Evidence of appropriate administrative record keeping